SashoVas/Finite-State-Automatons-Tool/README.md

     7(7) -->|d| 8
     8((( 8 )))
 ```
-Start state is 4, and final state is 8<br />
+Start state is 4, and final state is 8.
+This automaton is build by using the union, concatenation and kleene star operations.<br />
-After determization the automaton would look like this
+After determization the automaton would look like this:
   ```mermaid
   flowchart LR
     0{0} -->|a| 1